bayfordbury-observatory/ObsPlan/README.md

 Raw coordinates (RA and dec) are not accepted.

 ### Dates
 Once you have created a target list, you must edit `ObsPlan-DSO.py` to specify the date range you want to generate plots for.
-Specifically, we are editing lines 14, 15 and 16:
+Near the start of the file you should see:

 ```
 start_date = "2025-03-01 12:00"